jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/using_opensearchserver_admin_pack.md

 That's it!
 This job will now run every 4 minutes.
 It will post some monitoring information to your Admin Pack.
 You will receive immediate email notification as soon as status changes.

-Information received by the monitoring service can be seen by clicking on button "**History**" in the "**Monitoring**" tab of your dashboard on http://www.opensearchserver.com.
+Information received by the monitoring service can be seen by clicking on button "**History**" in the "**Admin Pack**" tab of your dashboard on http://www.opensearchserver.com.